abpframework/abp/docs/en/Community-Articles/2022-09-15-Grpc-Demo/POST.md

 }
 ````

 This is a pretty standard, plain [application service ](https://docs.abp.io/en/abp/latest/Application-Services)class.
 All the ABP application service features (validation, audit logging, unit of work, etc.) are available.
 You can inject [repositories](https://docs.abp.io/en/abp/latest/Repositories) and perform database queries.
-To keep this article simple, I am returning a hard-coded data from here.
+To keep this article simple, I am returning hard-coded data from here.

 > `ProductManagementAppService` is a base class coming in the ABP startup template.
 While you don't have to inherit from it, it provides useful base properties and methods you typically need in an application service.

-Application service part is over.
+The application service part is over.
 Again, we didn't write any gRPC specific code.
 Don't worry, we will write in the next section.

 ## Configuring the gRPC Server